Samkth123/KTH-md/Public Policy/Lecture 8.md

 - Public vs private procurement approaches
 - Public procurement as a catalyst for innovation

-How would you utilize and drive public procurement innovation?
+**How would you utilize and drive public procurement innovation?**
 - Experimental and adaptable procurement
+- Value driven procurement as well?
+Can influence private companies a lot

-What opportunities and barriers do you see?
+**What opportunities and barriers do you see?**
 - opportunities
-	-
+	- value driven procurement
+	- converting usually private companies focusing on profit to more social enterprises
 - barriers
 	- ROI
 	- time - too inovative takes long - balance